 Monzi may be able to help you with a car loan

 Monzi is a lender finder-service.
 The lenders we may be able to match you to are not car loan lenders.
 Instead, they are personal loan lenders that may allow you to use your loan to cover almost any personal expense.
-As a result, you could potentially buy or maintain a vehicle with one of these convenient cash injections.
+As a result, you could potentially buy or maintain a vehicle with one of these easy loans.

 We may be able to match you to an available lender in just 60 minutes, allowing you to access up to $10,000 potentially.